kesserk/kesserk/README.md

  Hi there, I'm Kesser Ali Karim 👋

  🚀 About Me
-I'm a Software Developer & Educator with a strong foundation in Python, C++, and JavaScrip*.
-Passionate about problem-solving, AI, and automation, I’m currently enrolled in a PhD in Computer Science focusing on the use of wearable technologies to manage healthcare patients.
+I'm an aspiring Machine Learning Engineer & Educator with a strong foundation in Python, PyTorch, SQL, Azure ML, and production-level deployment.
+Passionate about problem-solving, AI, and automation, I’m currently enrolled in a PhD in Computer Science the use of Machine Learning in preventing long-term health conditions.
 My experience spans software development, data analysis, web scraping, and teaching computer science at secondary and higher education levels.

 🔹 Background: Computer Science, AI, and Software Engineering